wfdudley/T-watch-2020/README.md

 the ability to show time in your local time zone plus your home time zone if you're travelling

+step counter

-step counter; MQTT monitor and control
+MQTT monitor and control

 7 pages of Settings in two groups (alarm and "other") using the LVGL framework